thinkbean/drupdates/README.md

 # Drupdates

-An executable which reports available Drupal security updates for a list of configured sites.
+An executable which reports available Drupal updates for a list of configured sites.

 ![drupdates](images/drupdates.png?raw=true "drupdates console example")

-It's just a wrapper around `drush pm-updatestatus`, the objective being to gather update info on a group of sites you maintain updates for.
+It's just a wrapper around `drush pm-updatestatus`, the objective being to gather update info on a group of sites you maintain.

 You can specify the output to be `json` for use with other tools.